Tito's widow, First Lady of Yugoslavia, dies aged 88

 Tito was 32 years her senior, and presided over a federation of 22 million people balanced between Cold War East and West.

-Unlike the grey, staid Communist leaders of the Soviet bloc, Tito and his wife revelled in ostentation and glamour.
+Unlike the grey, staid Communist leaders of the Soviet bloc, Tito and his wife reveled in ostentation and glamour.

 Dead three days short of his 88th birthday, Tito's funeral gathered heads of state and dignitaries from across the Cold War divide, including Britain's Margaret Thatcher and ailing Soviet president Leonid Brezhnev.